ksucpea/bettercanvas/README.md

 Contact ksucpea@gmail.com for suggestions or reporting issues

 <h2>Manual Installation</h2>

 - Download this repo

-- Type chrome://extensions and enable developer mode on this page
+- Go to chrome://extensions in the browser and enable developer mode

 - Press load unpacked and select the extension folder